Electrolysis of water: Seawater

 One approach involves combining forward osmosis membranes with water splitting to produce hydrogen continuously from impure water sources.
 Water splitting generates a concentration gradient balanced by water influx via forward osmosis, allowing for continual extraction of pure water.
 However, this configuration has challenges such as the potential for Cl ions to pass through the membrane and cause damage, as well as the risk of hydrogen and oxygen mixing without a separator.

 To address these issues, a low-cost semipermeable membrane was introduced between the electrodes to separate the generated gases, reducing membrane costs and minimizing Cl oxidation.
 Additionally, research shows that using transition metal-based materials can support water electrolysis efficiently.
 Some studies have explored the use of low-cost reverse osmosis membranes (<10$/m^{2}) to replace expensive ion exchange membranes (500-1000$/m^{2}).
 The use of reverse osmosis membranes becomes economically attractive in water electrolyzer systems as opposed to ion exchange membranes due to their cost-effectiveness and the high proton selectivity they offer for cation salts, especially when high-concentration electrolytes are employed.

 An alternative method involves employing a hydrophobic membrane to prevent ions from entering the cell stack.
 This method combines a hydrophobic porous polytetrafluoroethylene (PTFE) waterproof breathable membrane with a self-dampening electrolyte, utilizing a hygroscopic sulfuric acid solution with a commercial alkaline electrolyzer to generate hydrogen gas from seawater.
 At a larger scale, this seawater electrolysis system can consistently produce 386 L of H_{2} per hour for over 3200 hours without experiencing significant catalyst corrosion or membrane wetting.
 The process capitalizes on the disparity in water vapor pressure between seawater and the self-dampening electrolyte to drive seawater evaporation and water vapor diffusion, followed by the liquefaction of the adsorbed water vapor on the self-dampening electrolyte.

 Techniques

 As of 2022, commercial electrolysis requires around 53 kWh of electricity to produce one kg of hydrogen, which holds 39.4 kWh (HHV) of energy.

-Fundamental demonstration

-Two leads, running from the terminals of a battery, placed in a cup of water with a quantity of electrolyte establish conductivity.
-Using NaCl (salt) in an electrolyte solution yields chlorine gas rather than oxygen due to a competing half-reaction.
-Sodium bicarbonate (baking soda) instead yields hydrogen, and carbon dioxide for as long as the bicarbonate anion stays in solution.